MatthewGaber/rafhaspvz/README.md

 The body tag defines the content of the page <body>All of the contents of your Web page.</body>

-The line break brekas up lines of text <br>
+The line break breaks up lines of text <br>

 The center tag centers content <center>Center your content</center>